 Beyond the ease of use, fleet managers expect proper maintenance and upgrade services for a route optimization software.
 Software vendors should offer prompt support and upgrades and also ensure smooth onboarding.

 Affordability plays a significant role when small and mid-sized fleets buy a route planning software.

-Small and mid-sized fleet companies should buy a route optimization software that caters to their requirements.
+Small and mid-sized fleet companies should buy a route planning and optimization software that caters to their requirements.
 Paying only for functions that they use improves the profitability of their business.

 Selecting a route optimization software with the features mentioned above will help small & mid-sized companies to reduce last-mile delivery costs and keep their customers happy.

 Locus’ Route planning software enables fleet managers to plan optimal routes for multiple vehicles quickly.
 It helps fleet drivers reduce the miles driven and fuel spent, while also lowering the overtime labor costs for the company.